activeviam/atoti-ui-migration/README.md

 :warning: If there are calculated measures to be migrated from ActiveUI-4 to the ActiveUI-5 content servers, this file is required.
 If this is not the case, this file can be disregarded.

-The pivot folder can be downloaded as a JSON file from the ActiveViam Content Manager.
-If you are used to accessing ActiveUI at `https://my-server.com/ui/index.html`, then you should be able to access your Content Manager at `https://my-server.com/content/ui/index.html`.
+The pivot folder can be downloaded as a JSON file from the atoti+ Admin UI.
+If you are used to accessing ActiveUI at `https://my-server.com/ui/index.html`, then you should be able to access the Admin UI at `https://my-server.com/admin/ui/index.html`.

 :warning: Make sure to connect as a user with access to all the content that must be migrated.
 We recommend connecting as a user with the role `ROLE_CS_ROOT`.